 If you do not change direction, you may end up where you are heading.Lao Tzu

 At this point you need to make a decision, unless you have already made it inadvertently.
-That is, to sharpen on either the push stroke (pushing the blade away from you) or the pull stroke (pulling the blade towards you).
+That is, whether to sharpen on the push stroke (pushing the blade away from you) or on the pull stroke (pulling the blade towards you).
 Most people choose the push stroke, as do I, but in reality the pull stroke is actually a little more efficient because the pressure tends to focus closer to the bevel’s front instead of back, and rocking is reduced.
 Whichever direction you choose, use it consistently.

 And finally, when you have mastered the “light-touch” technique, try applying downward pressure in both directions, beginning slowly at first and with full concentration striving for smooth motion.

-Remember, don’t grip the blade like a thrashing snapping turtle, but hold it lightly in your hands like a small bird: too tightly and it will be crushed; too loosely and it will fly away.
+Remember, don’t grip the blade like a thrashing alligator, but hold it lightly in your hands like a small bird: too tightly and it will be crushed; too loosely and it will fly away.

 Sadly, this is a skill that, once learned, tends to deteriorate with time unless practiced frequently.
 As with cherry blossoms, muscles, tendons and eyes are neither static nor eternal.
 Setsunai, desu ne.